Ken Schmidt Biography

 Employment Experience:

 The Lutheran Church of Australia employed Ken as a Parish Pastor first in outback Western Australia, amongst very isolated and struggling rural people, in towns, farms, stations, islands, and mining regions.
-After seven (7) years, Ken was transferred by the Church, to rural Queensland and served a large busy inland parish, where one of his responsibilities was to care for the Qld Premier and his family, through some difficult and turbulent times, as well as the wider community.
+After seven (7) years, Ken was transferred by the Church to rural Queensland and served a large, busy inland parish, where one of his responsibilities was to care for the Qld Premier and his family, through some difficult and turbulent times, as well as the wider community.

 In 2006, after having also served part-time as an Australian Army Reserve Chaplain for twenty-four (24) years

-(much of the time in Infantry Battalions), Ken decided to enter full-time Army Chaplaincy with the Australian Regular Army and Department of Defence.
+(much of the time in Infantry Battalions), Ken decided to enter full-time Army Chaplaincy with the Australian Regular Army and the Department of Defence.
 Here Ken served for fourteen (14) years, and deployed with soldiers on Operations into East Timor, Afghanistan and Iraq.
 Ken also visited PNG, Malaysia, France and Belgium.
-In total Ken has served for thirty-eight (38) years with our great Australian Army soldiers, amidst all their personal sufferings, separations, struggles, stress, trauma, challenges, isolation, griefs, losses, bereavements, as well as their many triumphs, joys and successes.
+In total, Ken has served for thirty-eight (38) years with our great Australian Army soldiers, amidst all their personal sufferings, separations, struggles, stress, trauma, challenges, isolation, griefs, losses, bereavements, as well as their many triumphs, joys and successes.

 Trauma Specific Training/Experience